betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

 When this happens, the main entry point to the project known throughout the community is lost.
 Future researchers are then unable to discover the project even existed let alone find anyone with knowledge about it.

+There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that the computer science know-how remains aviailable for the benefit of the community.
+Firstly, the sponsor can actually fund various of the activities (mentioned below) to gracefully discontinue the project.

-Here we outline a number of actions sofware project members can take to ensure software assets will remain accessible after a project comes to an end.
+Here we outline a number of actions sofware project members can take to ensure computer science know-how will remain accessible after a project comes to an end.
 With fair warning, a project can move to *tidy things up* before all funding is lost.

 When there is a planned sunset date or with fair warning, taking any of the actions outlined below is easier than trying to cram them in at the last minute if funding is suddenly and unexpectedly lost.
 If work must cease immediately, we acknowledge few of the actions listed here will be possible.

-There are things project stakeholders and sponsoring organizations can do to *gracefully* discontinue a software project in such a way that key assets remain aviailable for the benefit of the community.
-Sponsor...fund the discontinuation

 1. Make an End-of-project release

    The purpose of an end-of-project release is to capture not only the most up to date version of the software but also as much of the computer science know-how that is not already available through other resources.
    When scrambling to make an end-of-project release, there may be critical bug fix or feature enhancement work to bring to a close.
    If the project is hosted in a public repo, simply documenting which branches hold which critical work may be sufficient.
-   Otherwise, merging in-progress work to the main line of development but conditionally disabling it (via CPP `#if` or `#ifdef` conditionals).
+   Otherwise, merging in-progress work to the main line of development but conditionally disabling it (via CPP `#if` or `#ifdef` conditionals) may be appropriate.
    Alternatively, if the only publicly available artifact will be the release tarball itself, creating multiple variants of the associated source files will help to ensure critical in-progress work remains accessible for posterity.
    An untimely end-of-project release may mean hastily written testing and documentation.
    That's ok.